 Some online lenders might not require you to have a bank account to get an auto equity loan, but many do.
 If you’re looking for a loan without a checking account, reach out to your lender to check on your eligibility before you apply.

 Auto equity loans and auto title loans are very similar.
 So similar, in fact, that some lenders use them interchangeably.
 Both are quick financing solutions that allow you to borrow against the value of your car.
 You don’t need to have good credit to qualify for either, and your lender can repossess your car if you’re unable to make payments.

 But there is one main difference.
-To get an auto title loan, you need to fully own your car and not have any liens on it.
-For an auto equity loan, that’s not always the case — though some lenders like Finova require full ownership.
+To get an auto title loan, your car must be under your ownership and have no liens on it.
+It’s possible to get an auto equity loan with no car title — but some lenders like Finova require full ownership.
 Auto title loans also typically have terms as short as 30 days.

 Auto title loan regulations vary by state — and they’re prohibited altogether in some areas.
 Auto equity loans may be more widely available.

 The term “auto equity loan” isn’t as widely used as terms like home equity or personal loans.
 Some lenders offer loans they call “cash-out refinance loans,” that work a lot like auto equity loans.
 Others say they offer auto equity loans when really their product works more like a title loan.

 Before you apply, make sure you understand how borrowing from that lender works.
 Otherwise, you could sign up for a loan.